 Some play a lead of top cards must contain the same number of cards of each rank - for example with Threes and Spades as trumps one could lead A-Q or K-K-Q-Q-10-10 but not A-K-K.

-Rick Heli describes a version of the game in which each player's score is just a level - there are no active or passive scores.
-After the first deal, the trump maker is determined by the result of the previous deal.
-If the trump maker's team wins, the new trump maker is the previous trump maker's partner in the 5-player game.
+Rick Heli describes a version of the game in which after the first deal, the trump maker is determined by the result of the previous deal.
+In the 5-player game, if the trump maker's team wins, the new trump maker is the previous trump maker's partner.
 [Presumably in a game with 6 or more players where the trump maker has more than one partner, the new trump maker will be the partner nearest to the right of the previous trump maker.]
 If the trump maker's team loses, the new trump maker is the defender nearest to the old trump maker in anticlockwise order.
 In this variant only cards whose rank is equal to the trump maker's level can be revealed during the deal.
-Anyone can reveal such a card, and subsequenly a pair of identical cards and so on, to set the trump suit, but whoever sets the trump suit, it is the pre-determined trump maker who takes the kitty, discards and leads to the first trick.
+Anyone can reveal such a card (and subsequenly a pair of identical cards and so on) to set the trump suit, but whoever sets the trump suit, it is the pre-determined trump maker who takes the kitty, discards and leads to the first trick.
 If no one reveals a card of the trump rank during the deal, the cards of the kitty are turned until a card of that rank is found and its suit becomes trump.
 If there is no such card in the kitty, then the highest card in the kitty (other than a Joker) determines the trump suit.
 If there is a tie for highest the suit of the first of the equal highest cards becomes trump.

 This version of the game does not end when a player's level goes above Ace.
 Beyond Ace the next level is Joker (there is only one Joker level) and after that the player returns to Two.
 When the level is Joker there is no trump suit or rank and no exposing of cards during the deal.
 The Jokers are the only trumps.
 The levels above Joker are written as 2+, 3+, etc. (or 2*, 3*, etc.) on the score sheet to indicate that the player has gone above Joker and is on the second lap of scores.
 After Joker+, players continue to 2++ and so on, and the game continues for as long as the players wish or until a previously agreed deadline.